-- 30. (1) The following office-bearers of the senate are elected from among the members of the senate - (a) a chairperson; - (b) a vice-chairperson; and - (c) a secretary. - (2) No person may be elected as office-bearer unless he or she has been nominated in writing by at least three members of the senate. - (3) The nominee must countersign the nomination to denote his or her acceptance of the nomination. - (4) An office-bearer holds office for two years, unless during that time he or she resigns or ceases to be a member of the Senate. - (5) At least 60 days before the expiry of the office-bearer's term of office, the secretary to the senate must give notice of this fact to the senate and a successor is elected by a majority of the members present and voting at the next meeting of the senate. - (6) The retiring office-bearer is eligible for re-election, if he or she is still a member of the senate. - (7) If a vacancy occurs within the two year period, the secretary to the senate must give notice of the vacancy to the members of the senate. - (8) On receipt of this notice the senate must, at its next meeting, elect another member to act in the place of that office-bearer. - (9) The person elected in terms of subparagraph (8) holds office for the rest of the two year period, unless he or she resigns or ceases to be a member of the senate. - (10) The chairperson presides at the meetings of the senate and over the meetings of the sub-committees of the senate if the senate considers it appropriate for him or her to do so. - (11) The chairperson performs such other functions as the senate may determine.
+- 32. (1) The principal is the chairperson of the senate. - (2) The following office-bearers of the senate are elected from among the members of the senate - - (a) a vice-chairperson; and - (b) a secretary - (3) No person may be elected as an office-bearer unless he or she has been nominated in writing by not less than three members of the senate. - (4) The nominee must countersign the nomination to denote his or her acceptance of the nomination. - (5) An office-bearer holds office for five years, unless during that time he or she resigns or ceases to be a member of the senate. - (6) Not less than 60 days before the expiry of the office-bearer's term of office, the secretary to the senate must give notice of this fact to the senate and a successor is elected by a majority of the members present and voting at the next meeting of the senate. - (7) The retiring office-bearer is eligible for re-election, if he or she is still a member of the senate.

-- (12) In the absence of the chairperson, the provisions of subparagraph (10) apply to the vice-chairperson. - (13) The vice-chairperson performs such other functions as the senate may determine. - (14) The secretary performs those functions assigned to him or her by the senate. - (15) If both the chairperson and the vice-chairperson are absent, the senate elects, from among its members, a chairperson for the meeting concerned. - (16) The first elections in terms of this paragraph must take place at the next ordinary meeting of the senate after this Statute comes into operation.
+- (8) If a vacancy occurs within the five year period, the secretary to the senate must give notice of the vacancy to the members of the senate. - (9) On receipt of this notice the senate must, at its next meeting, elect another member to act in the place of that office-bearer. - (10) The person elected in terms of subparagraph (9) holds office for the rest of the five year period, unless he or she resigns or ceases to be a member of the senate. - (11) The chairperson presides at the meetings of the senate and the meetings of the sub-committees of the senate if the senate considers it appropriate for him or her to do so. - (12) The chairperson performs such other functions as the senate may determine. - (13) In the absence of the chairperson, the provisions of subparagraph (11) apply to the vice-chairperson. - (14) The vice-chairperson performs such other functions as the senate may determine. - (15) The secretary performs those functions assigned to him or her by the senate. - (16) If both the chairperson and the vice-chairperson are absent, the senate elects from among its members, a chairperson for the meeting concerned. - (17) The first elections in terms of this paragraph must take place at the next ordinary meeting of the senate after this Statute comes into operation.